usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 #### Avoiding vendor lock-in

 Vendor lock-in is a risk with any software, but with OSS it is considerably reduced.
 Vendors should be motivated to provide better value for the client, without making clients dependent on their specific offerings.
 It is critical that government agencies retain control of their data and ensure it remains portable to other platforms, if necessary.
-If a project is using OSS, it should be straight forward to move data to a new host and continue using the software.
+If a project is using OSS, it should be straightforward to move data to a new host and continue using the software.
 It is always wise to keep a list of alternate vendors and their services, even simply to be aware of changes in the market.
 It also ensures you have a clear plan for migration if the need arises.

 ### How to Procure Open Source Software